weltliteratur/blog/_drafts/author_identification_2.md

   positives would need to be repeated for each language.
 - Articles are usually assigned to several categories which would enable identification of writers which also had other occupations.
-- DBpedia provides the [article_categories]() dataset which contains the assignment of categories to articles and the [skos_categories]() dataset which contains the category graph.
+- DBpedia provides the [article_categories][dbpedia-article] dataset
+  which contains the assignment of categories to articles and the [skos_categories][dbpedia-skos] dataset which contains the category graph.

 ## Writer Template